cyberarm/CnC_Remastered_Collection-AI-Boost2/README.md

 -AI Boost level and almost all other setttings are editable using the .ini file.
 It's located in:
 C:\Program Files (x86)\Steam\steamapps\workshop\content\1213210\2221741447\AIBoost\CCDATA\AIBOOST.INI

+-The AI monitors what you are doing and uses this on how to react while upgrading his base.
+More Factories, Air stuff, Air defence, Naval stuff or Refineries if you have created more of this.
+Etc.
+It's totally dynamic. :-)

 ---